microsoft/quick-authentication/docs/quick-authentication-reference.md

 | `errorCode` | A short string classifying the error |
 | `errorMessage` | A longer string explaining more details about the error |

-For example, if user cancels dialog in sign-in flow, they will get the following error info object.
+For example, if user cancels out of the sign-in flow, they will get the following error info object.

 ```javascript
 {